melsen-dev/genome-scanner/README.md

 Multiple conditions are implemented.
 Generic methods and attributes can be found in class Condition.
 Specific methods and attributes can be found in the corresponding child class (e.g. Spondyloarthritis).
 Each condition has their own SNP Database.

-Example SNP Database for condition spondyloarthritis\
+Example SNP Database for condition spondyloarthritis:\
 [<img src="./doc/snpdb.png" width="800"/>](./doc/snpdb.png)

-Example report for condition spondyloarthritis based on VCF/TSV files\
+Example report for condition spondyloarthritis based on VCF/TSV files:\
 [<img src="./doc/results.png" width="1000"/>](./doc/results.png)

-Example summary for condition spondyloarthritis\
+Example summary for condition spondyloarthritis:\
 You will get a diagnostic and a treatment score for TNF inhibitors and Methotrexate based on all found genes (tsv version only).

 # VCF Compatibility